Terms & Policies

 - We will no longer be providing the Service to users in the country in which you are resident or from which you use the Service; or

 - The provision of the Service to you by us is, in our opinion, no longer commercially viable

 We will if possible give you reasonable notice of such termination.

 SYNQ shall in no event be liable for personal injury, incidental, indirect or consequential damages, including without limitation loss of data and business interruption, arising out of or related to your use of the Service according to these Terms.

-SYNQ may change, amend, make additions and modify the Terms at their own discretion without notice.
-If a change, amendment, addition or modification of the Terms is implemented, you will be asked to accept the new Terms through the Services.
-If you do not accept the new Terms, you will not have access to the Services and you undertake to immediately delete the Services from your device.
+SYNQ may change, amend, make additions to, and modify the Terms at their own discretion without notice.
+If a change, amendment, addition or modification of the Terms is implemented, you will be notified of the changes via the email address registered to your account.
+If you do not accept the new Terms, you will not have access to the Services and you undertake to immediately delete the Services from your device(s).

 The laws of Norway govern the Terms and your utilisation of the Services, and the Terms are to be construed in accordance with Norwegian law.
 Oslo District Court is the applicable legal venue.
 This paragraph applies unless considered contrary to peremptory law.

 All communications required or permitted under the Terms shall be sent to Us to the following address: email@example.com.